Today is the last blog from Mongolia, so I wanted to share a photo of the monastery in Karakorum as my “photo of the day”. If you go back to Sunday’s…

 My recommendation is to contact Golden Gobi and have them set up a tour for you.
 They will take you to spots you did not know about and get there in ways you could only imagine.
 Due to their heritage, the Mongolian people are very good at wandering and finding their way across the steppe, so take advantage of it!

-Soon you can get even more helpful hints by watching the travel video I am making for Mongolia OR you can support my Patreon page and get a one month sneak peek when it is made.
-Also, you can read what all I did during my time in Mongolia in my blog posts below.
+Soon you can get even more helpful hints by watching the travel video I am making for Mongolia.
+In the mean time, you can read what all I did during my time in Mongolia in my blog posts below.

 All Blogs From Mongolia

 Do you remember what I told you about driving in Mongolia when you travel?
 We spent 4-6 hours each day driving along the “highway” system, which consisted of multiple dirt…

 Yesterday I told you a story about how we stayed in a random families ger (or yurt) in Mongolia.
 My “Photo of the Day” is a evening shot of the…